 Mass’s experiences led her to become a clinical social worker and participate in the redress movement that culminated with the passage of the Civil Liberties Act of 1988.
 This law gave surviving Japanese Americans $20,000 in reparations and a formal apology by President Reagan for their incarceration during World War II.
 But its passage did not happen overnight.
 It took years to turn the redress movement into legislation.

 In 1978, the Japanese American Citizens League (JACL) formed the Redress Committee and appointed John Tateishi as its chair.
-The JACL and Tateishi went to the Hill to meet with California Representatives Matsui and Mineta, and Senators Daniel Inouye and Spark Matsunaga.
-The Committee assumed they would agree with their idea for reparations.
+The JACL and Tateishi went to the Hill to meet with California Representatives Mineta and Robert Matsui, as well as Senators Daniel Inouye and Spark Matsunaga.
+Like Inouye, Matsunaga was a WWII veteran.
+He fought in the 100th Infantry Battalion and the 442nd Regimental Combat Team.
+They began their political careers together when they were elected to the Hawaii Territorial House of Representatives in 1954.
+The JACL Redress Committee assumed the congressmen would agree with their idea for reparations.
 Inouye convinced them to switch from pursuing monetary compensation to creating a federal commission to investigate the causes and consequences of the incarceration.

-In 1980, Congress and President Carter signed Senate bill 1647 into law, creating the Commission on the Wartime Relocation and Internment of Civilians (CWRIC).
-They gathered archival sources, scholarship, and personal papers that explained the government’s decision and process for incarceration.
+On August 2, 1979, Inouye and Matsunaga introduced Senate bill 1647 to establish the Commission on Wartime Relocation and Internment of Civilians (CWRIC).
+In 1980, Congress and President Carter signed that bill into law.
+The CWRIC gathered archival sources, scholarship, and personal papers that explained the government’s decision and process for incarceration.
 The Commission also held 20 days of hearings.
 Over 750 policy makers and incarcerees in Washington DC, Los Angeles, San Francisco, Seattle, Chicago, New York, and Boston shared their experiences from July to December 1981.
 But not everyone supported the Commission.

 The National Council for Japanese American Redress (NCJAR) formed in 1979 and challenged the JACL redress leadership by supporting a bill that demanded $15,000 in reparations and $15 for each day of incarceration.
 When the bill died in Congress, NCJAR filed a lawsuit in 1983 that demanded $220,000 in reparations.
 When the US Supreme Court heard it in 1986, they recommended that the case be heard by the US Court of Appeals for the Federal Circuit.
 When it was dismissed in that court, the US Supreme Court declined to reconsider it and NCJAR’s redress efforts ended in 1988.